Last updated: 5/14/2024

 A variety of procedures may be used to restore improperly developed teeth to help prevent decay, abscess and/or early tooth loss.
 Artificial teeth and/or other devices (prosthetics) such as dental implants may be used to replace lost or absent teeth.
 In addition, dental surgery and/or other corrective procedures may be undertaken to correct other dental abnormalities.

 Early intervention may be important to ensure that children with TDO syndrome reach their potential.
-Special services that may be beneficial to affected children may include special social support and other medical, social, and/or vocational services.
+Special services that may be beneficial for affected children include special social support and other medical, social and/or vocational services.

 Genetic counseling is recommended for affected individuals and their families.
 Other treatment for this disorder is symptomatic and supportive.